mars-protocol/multichain-liquidator-bot/testing/README.md

 **Redbank deployment**

-You will need to have redbank deployed.
 Use the deploy scripts located [here](https://github.com/mars-protocol/outposts/tree/master/scripts/deploy).
-Ensure that the correct assets are configured in the db
+Recommend cloning `outposts` directory as a sibling of `multichain-liquidator-bot`

+Notes:

+- Ensure that you configure the same asset denom for atom / osmo in the redbank deploy config files as you use in your environment file when testing.

 **Genesis file**